osisoft/Edge-Data-Store-Docs/content/installation/install-edge-data-store.md

 ### Download the distribution file

-To download the appropriate file for your device, follow these steps:
+To download the appropriate file for your device:

 1. Download the Linux distribution file from the [OSIsoft Customer portal (https://customers.osisoft.com/s/products)](https://customers.osisoft.com/s/products).